pontusnyman/pontusnyman/README.md

 - ✅ Completed "Joy of React" by Josh Comeau.
 - 🌱 I’m currently digging in to accessibility WCAG development and testing
 - 📫 How to reach me https://pontusnyman.se
-- 👨‍💼 at Neo4j in Malmö as an Senior Lead Automation Engineer (Front-End)
+- 👨‍💼 at Neo4j in Malmö as an Senior Software Engineer and lead for the Quality team (Front-End)

 <!---
 pontusnyman/pontusnyman is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.